 Toxic Torts & Asbestos Litigation

-Since 1979, Don Kent, Billy Anderson and others have represented a broad range of defendants in asbestos litigation, from manufacturers of asbestos products to distributors and contractors.
+Since 1979, Billy Anderson and others have represented a broad range of defendants in asbestos litigation, from manufacturers of asbestos products to distributors and contractors.
 At one time, these attorneys were involved in more than 10,000 cases involving multiple asbestos plaintiffs throughout Texas.
 They have been at the forefront in developing defensive strategies and have tried numerous lawsuits resulting in zero verdicts for the defense.

 Attorneys in the firm have in the past or currently represented a variety of clients including manufacturers and suppliers of a wide variety of products including but not limited to pipe covering, block insulation, textiles, friction and equipment products.
 In addition, members of the firm have represented various contractors and the AsbestosClaims Facility.

 Members of the firm have tried asbestos cases in Federal Courts located in Marshall, Corpus Christi, and Dallas, Texas and as well as state courts in Rusk, Harris, Bexar, Jefferson, Smith, Dallas, Tarrant, Potter, Neches, Lamar and McLennan Counties.

 Professional liability law has become a; significant part of the firm’s practice and typically involves defending claims against professionals such as real estate agents, home inspectors, insurance agents, engineers, architects, attorneys and pharmacists.